 It’s not only housing prices that are costly in New York.
-Movie tickets, public transportation, and even the grocery are considerably higher than in other parts of the country.
+Movie tickets, public transportation, and even groceries are considerably more expensive than in other parts of the country.

-One of the most expensive cities to live in the USA, Honolulu has one of the most beautiful beachfront and cascading mountains.
-It is said to have fair weather all year round.
+One of the most expensive cities to live in, Honolulu has one of the most beautiful beachfront and cascading mountains.
+It is said to have fair weather all year.

-It all sounds incredible, but the cost of living here is about 82% more than the national average of the USA.
+It all sounds incredible, but the cost of living here is about 82% higher than the national average of the USA.

-Although housing prices are not low, the median home value residents pay is over $779,742, and rentals are less expensive, with a median monthly rent of $1,881.
+Although housing prices are not low, residents’ median home value is over $779,742, and rentals are less expensive, with a median monthly rent of $1,881.

-The necessity of Honolulu residents to import all physical goods drives the cost of living of Honolulu upwards.
-Groceries are about 39% more expensive than the mainland and utilities about 76% more.
+The necessity for Honolulu residents to import all physical goods drives the cost of living in Honolulu upward.
+Groceries are about 39% more expensive than on the mainland, and utilities are about 76% more.

-As per Census Bureau and labor statistics, the unemployment rate here is 9.3%.
+As per the Census Bureau and labor statistics, the unemployment rate here is 9.3%.

-Kai Nani is the most expensive solo family neighborhood in Honolulu.
-Cities like Upper Hahaione, Triangle, and West Marina are also supposed to be in high demand for rentals.
+Kai Nani is the most expensive single-family neighborhood in Honolulu.
+Cities like Upper Haiti, Triangle, and West Marina are also supposed to be in high demand for rentals.

-Being the most significant employer, this nation’s capital city accounts for nearly one-quarter of jobs because of being the main seat of the world’s powerful nation.
+Being the most significant employer, this nation’s capital city accounts for nearly one-quarter of jobs because of being the main seat of the world’s most powerful government.

-Those working in the professional and business fields will not have any trouble finding a job here.
+Those working in the professional and business fields can find a job here.
 No wonder this nation’s capital attracts many national and international visitors.

-The median home price stands at $580,000 and the average rent at $2,233.
+The median home price is $580,000, and the average rent is $2,233.
 Some of its prominent neighborhoods are Berkley, Foggy Bottom, Kalorama, and Massachusetts Avenue Heights.

 The demand for homes surpasses the supply.
 This, along with the mandated restrictions on building high-rise buildings, makes this city one of the most expensive cities in the USA.

-The high demand has made this city somewhat one of the most expensive cities to live in the USA compared to other cities in the U.S.
+The high demand has made this city one of the most expensive in the USA compared to other cities in the U.S.

 Labor statistics say this city has more people staying on rent than homeowners.
 It is believed that 64% of its residents are on rent, and only 36% own a house.